-Something that’s on my mind a lot these days is the tendency Christians have of freaking out when the “world” behaves like the “world.”
+Something that’s on my mind a lot these days is the tendency we as Christians have of freaking out when the “world” behaves like the “world.”
 Why does it come as a surprise that those who don’t know Jesus reject the Truth, call right wrong and wrong right?
 I think we should remember that those who aren’t intimate with Jesus walk in darkness- it’s really as simple as that.
-We need to also keep in mind that there are those who know the truth, have been exposed to the Light, and have chosen darkness of their own free will.
-They are a god unto themselves and themselves, defining and redefining truth as they see fit.
-It can be frustrating for anyone when logic and any consistent standard of critical thinking have been abandoned, but we, as the Body of Christ have to resist the temptation to freak out.
+We also need to keep in mind that there are those who know the truth, have been exposed to the Light, and have chosen darkness of their own free will.
+They are a god unto themselves, defining and redefining truth as they see fit.
+It can be frustrating for anyone when logic and any consistent standard of critical thinking have been abandoned, but we as the Body of Christ have to resist the temptation to freak out.

 We as lovers of Jesus have not been asked (by God) to win “the argument.”
 We have not been asked to convince the world that we are right and they are wrong.
 No, we have been called to love those who are in darkness, to offer Jesus, and live our lives in such a way that wherever we go it can be said, “The Kingdom of God has come near.”
 But today Christians are freaking out, and it honestly seems like many of us actually want to see people go to hell.
 (As if that would somehow validate us, and we can say, “I told you so!”)
 Have we forgotten that once we too walked in darkness and were by nature hostile towards God?
 Answer me this: was it some freaked out, mad at the world Christian that brought you to the Truth?
 Or was it the love, grace and mercy of God offered through the lives of those who had themselves encountered and been changed by Jesus?